 Grade Description Affects Credits Attempted Affects GPA

 AU Audit No No

 I Incomplete No No

-L Leave of Absence No No

 W Withdrawn Yes No

 WF Withdrawn Failing Yes Yes

-AW Administrative Withdrawal Yes No

 TR Transfer Credit Yes No

-H Hold Yes No

-Often, for graduating students to be eligible to sit for state licensing or national examinations, in some programs or in some courses within programs, specified course requirements may apply to achieve a passing grade and/or the designated minimum passing grade may be higher.
-Students who do not successfully complete specified course requirements or who earn a grade lower than the specified minimum passing grade for that course will have to retake that course.
+Often, for graduating students to be eligible to sit for state licensing or national examinations, some programs, or some courses within programs, may have specified course requirements that will apply to achieve a passing grade for the course and/or the designated minimum passing grade may be higher.
+Students who do not successfully complete the specified course requirements or who do not achieve the specified minimum passing grade for that course will have to retake and successfully pass that course.
 Please refer to the program and course syllabus for specific details.

-Records of a student's progress are maintained by the College.
+Records of a student's progress are maintained by the Institute.
 Course grades are issued to students at the end of each grading period.
 Students may check on their cumulative academic progress by logging into the student portal.
 When no portal is available, students may get a copy from the Registrar.
 A student receives a copy of a final grade transcript when all graduation requirements have been completed.